-The Master of Science in Human Resources Design (HRD) program is committed to educating individuals to become organizational strategic partners.
+The Master of Science in Human Resources Management (HRM) program is committed to educating individuals to become organizational strategic partners.
 Our strategic focus prepares graduates to fully participate in the strategic, business decision-making process concerning an organization’s most important assets.

 About the Program

 Increased global competition and rapid organizational changes are profoundly impacting the human resources profession.
 To be a valued strategic partner and an organizational leader, human resources professionals must possess up-to-date knowledge, crucial analytical skills and the ability to implement organizational development and design tools.

-The primary purpose of the MSHRD program is to prepare its graduates to maximize the management and utilization of their organization's most important assets, its human resources.
+The primary purpose of the MSHRM program is to prepare its graduates to maximize the management and utilization of their organization's most important assets, its human resources.
 We prepare our graduates to take leadership roles in strategic decisions involving HR issues.